jack-mcveigh/video-stepper/README.md

 >```
 > Run the following:
 >```bash
+>source venv/bin/activate
->video-stepper -p playlist.json
+>video-stepper -p playlist.json &
 >```
 >or
 >```bash
+>source venv/bin/activate
->video-stepper -p playlist.json
+>video-stepper -p playlist.json &
 >```

 * To loop indefinitely when using a playlist:
 >```bash
+>source venv/bin/activate
->video-stepper -p playlist.json -l
+>video-stepper -p playlist.json -l &
 >```

 * To shuffle a playlist (When used with looping, playlist is shuffled each iteration):